Troubleshooting

 Loading code and/or debugging feels sluggish

 When using debugWIRE, the communication speed is severely limited from the beginning.
 With Atmel-ICE, the upload speed is roughly one kByte/sec; with the Xplained-Mini boards, it is 0.3 kBytes/sec.
 Using the readbeforewrite option (which is the default), subsequent uploads may be faster.
-If the MCU clock frequency is lower than 16 MHz, upload speed is even slower, and below a clock frequency of 1 MHz, it is no fun at all.
+If the MCU clock frequency is lower than 16 MHz, the upload speed is even slower, and below a clock frequency of 1 MHz, it is no fun at all.
 Similarly, debugging operations are also somewhat slow.
-With JTAG, the situation is much better.
-Default speed is 1 MHz for programming and 200 kHz for debugging.
-However, you can request higher values when starting PyAvrOCD.
-Programming speed is only limited by the MCU's maximal frequency (and the wiring).
-Debugging speed should be no more than a quarter of the actual clock frequency of the target MCU.

-The debugger does not stop at a line with a set breakpoint, but only later
+The debugger does not stop at a line with a set breakpoint, but only later (or not at all)

 This happens when the line marked to be stopped at does not contain any machine code.
 The problem gets worse when the switch Optimize for Debugging in the Arduino IDE 2 is not activated or, if you are working in a CLI environment, you did not use the -Og compiler option.